MrChromebox/website/docs/faq.md

 * You have two options:
   1. Reinstall your OS
   2. Boot a UEFI-capable ISO from USB, then re-run the Firmware Utility Script.
-From the main menu, choose the option to 'Flash Custom Firmware',from which you can go back to your previous firmware by choosing to restore from a backup file.
+From the main menu, choose the option to 'Flash Custom Firmware', from which you can go back to your previous firmware by choosing to restore from a backup file.

 ### I flashed the firmware and need to install an OS, but my USB drive isn't detected/isn't booting — what now?